dereneaton/ipyrad/docs/installation.rst

 Installation
 ============
-We put significant effort into making the installation process for ipyrad as easy as possible.
+We put significant effort into making the installation process for ipyrad as easy as possible, whether you are working on your own desktop computer, or remotely on a large computing cluster.
 Simply copy and paste a few lines of code below and you will be ready to go.

 Conda install
 -------------

 The easiest way to install ipyrad_ and all of its dependencies is with conda_, a command line program for installing Python packages.
-If you do not have conda_ installed, you can find detailed installation :ref:`here <...>`, or simply follow the directions outlined below.
-You will need to install either anaconda_ or miniconda_ for Python2.7.
+If you already have conda installed skip to the `install ipyrad`_ section below.
+Otherwise, follow these instructions to first install conda_ for Python 2.7 on your system.

+Conda comes in two flavors, anaconda_ and miniconda_.
 The only difference between the two is that anaconda_ installs a large suite of commonly used Python packages along with the base installer, whereas miniconda_ installs only a bare bones version that includes just the framework for installing new packages.

-First, we need to download the conda_ installer, I'll use miniconda_ for my example.
+We'll use miniconda for the example installation here.

-There are separate installers for Linux and Mac, so choose only the one that is correct for your system.
+First, let's download the conda_ installer.
+There are separate installers for Linux and Mac, so follow the instructions below for the appropriate system.
 If you are working on an :ref:`HPC<HPC_installation>` cluster it is most likely a Linux machine.
-Skip this section if you already have conda installed.

 Mac install